rbnyng/rust_dark_chess/README.md

 - `move <from_row> <from_col> <to_row> <to_col>`: Moves a piece from the starting coordinates to the destination coordinates.
 - `exit`: Exits the game.
 - `help`: Displays a help message with game instructions and commands.
+- `undo`: Undo the last move.
+- `state`: Prints the current game state in a simple text format.
+- `history`: Prints the move history.
 - `flip all`: (For Testing) Flips all hidden pieces on the board.

 ### Piece Capture Order and Special Rules